bjornvester/xjc-gradle-plugin/README.md

 This is especially useful in a CI context, where you might clone PRs and/or branches for a repository in their own locations.

 * It supports parallel execution (enabled with "org.gradle.parallel=true", possibly along with "org.gradle.priority=low", in your gradle.properties file).

+* It supports _most_, but not all (yet), of the functionality provided by XJC.
+Check the configuration section and the road map section to get an idea of what is possible.

 ## Configuration
 Apply the plugin ID "com.github.bjornvester.xjc" as documented in the [Gradle Plugin portal page](https://plugins.gradle.org/plugin/com.github.bjornvester.xjc), e.g. like this (for the Groovy DSL):